Complaints about incorporated associations

 - maintain a register of its members and the Committee.

-Consumer Protection can make enquiries if it appears that the association is not meeting these requirements.
+Consumer Protection can make enquiries if it appears the association is not meeting these requirements.

 Consumer Protection cannot consider concerns about the internal decisions of an association, or compliance with the association’s own rules.
 These matters will need to be resolved internally by the committee and the association’s members.